Rigid vs. Flexible vs. Foldable: Choosing the Right Solar Panel for Your Van

 4. Foldable/Suitcase Solar Panels: The Portable Plug-and-Play

 These are panels mounted in a portable case that you set up on the ground.
-They are perfect for charging a Portable Power Station (PPS).
+They are perfect for charging a portable power station.

 Pros